 - 1. Complete an Application for Admission to MCC and the Application for Admission to the Vocational Nursing Program.
 Note application deadlines. - 2.
 Submit official transcripts of high school, GED and/or all college work. - 3.
 Take TSI (Texas Success Initiative) or an approved alternative test unless exempt.
 If the math and reading sections are not passed, pre-majors should complete Math 0301 and Reading 0302 with a grade of "C" or higher before entering the program.
 Pre-majors who do not pass TSI or the approved alternative test must remain in developmental studies until they complete the remediation sequence.
 All academic courses (BIOL 2404, SPCH 1318, PSYC 2301, HPRS 1206) must be completed with a grade of "C" or higher before entering the program. - 4.
-Take the HESI Admission Assessment entrance exam. - 5.
+Take the HESI Admission Assessment entrance exam; score 75 in each required category. - 5.
 Meet established criteria for admission.
 Meeting the criteria does not guarantee admission to the program. - 6.
 After notification of conditional acceptance, complete immunizations, drug screen and criminal background check. - 7.
 Return acceptance form indicating that applicant will register for enrollment. - 8.
-Submit documentation of CPR certification through American Heart Association (BLS) before starting the clinical phase of the program. - 9.
-Submit documentation of proof of Health Insurance before starting clinical phase of the program. - 10.
+Submit proof of TB test(s) and immunizations: Tetanus, MMR, Hep B, Varicella, Influenza, and Covid-19. - 9.
+Submit documentation of CPR certification through American Heart Association (BLS) before starting the clinical phase of the program. - 10.
+Submit documentation of proof of Health Insurance before starting clinical phase of the program. - 11.
 REGISTER FOR THE FOLLOWING CLASSES BEFORE THE 1ST DAY OF CLASS: